VitaliRj/OBD2-SocktCAN-Interface/README.md

 10. **New_Message_Trigger**: this value is set to 1 if a new message has arrived in the current time step.

 # How to:
-### Prepare your Hardware
+### Prepare your Target Hardware

 This example is for the Raspberry Pi 2.

 #### 1. Install the Simulink Support Package for Raspberry Pi Hardware
+Purpose: Be able to prepare a bootable SD-Card and deploy Simulink models to the target hardware with MATLAB.

 Go to MATLAB -> HOME -> Add-Ons -> Get Hardware Support Packages

 ![Image of example](/images/matlab_1.PNG)

-Install the following support packages for
+Install the following support packages:
 * MATLAB Support Package for Raspberry Pi Hardware
 * Simulink Support Package for Raspberry Pi Hardware

 ![Image of example](/images/matlab_2.PNG)

-Follow the instructions given by MATLAB to prepare your SD-Card
+Follow the instructions given by MATLAB to prepare a bootable SD-Card.
+An Rasbian image will be written to your Card.

 ![Image of example](/images/matlab_4.PNG)

-You can always put up the setup for the SD-Card using:
+You can always pull up the setup for the SD-Card typing:

 > `>> targetupdater`

 in the MATLAB Command Window.

 #### Connect to your hardware:
+Purpose: Update the Rasbian operating system and install can bus utilities and drivers.

 1. Connect the Raspi to your network and access it remotely using:
 * putty.exe